-You've probably heard of the basic mint julep, which you can make with any type of whiskey or bourbon, including Jack Daniels.
-This is a twist on the mint julep and it has the lovely fresh herbal flavors of basil with the bite of ginger.
-To make your own ginger simple syrup, follow a basic simple syrup recipe but add three one inch pieces of peeled ginger root.
+You've probably heard of the basic mint julep, which is a version of one of the oldest types of cocktails called a smash.
+You can make juleps with any type of whiskey or bourbon, so it's an ideal Jack Daniels cocktail.
+This is a twist on the mint julep, and it has the lovely fresh herbal flavors of basil with the bite of ginger.
+To make your own ginger simple syrup, follow a basic simple syrup recipe but add three one-inch pieces of peeled ginger root.
 Allow it to steep for 30 minutes and strain out the ginger before using.
 The recipe makes one cocktail.

-- In an old-fashioned glass, muddle the basil and simple syrup.
+- In a highball glass or julep cup, muddle the basil and ginger simple syrup.

 - Add the whiskey and ice.
+Pack in as much finely crushed ice as you can.
 Stir to mix.

 When Captain Jack sailed the tropical seas, he discovered that adding a little coconut cream to his whiskey made it really tasty.
 Or at least that's how this drink will taste.
 With a lovely balance of bitters, lime juice, coconut, and whiskey, you'll want to sail the high seas after drinking this tasty beverage.
 It's the perfect balance of sweet, sour, bitter, and boozy.
 It yields one cocktail.

-- In a shaker, combine the simple syrup, whiskey, lime juice, bitters, coconut cream, and ice.
+- In a cocktail shaker, combine the simple syrup, lime juice, bitters, whiskey, coconut cream, and ice.
 Shake to chill.

 - Garnish with a slice of lime or a grating of lime zest.

 With the sourness of grapefruit, a dash of grenadine for sweetness, a salty rim, and a tasty dose of Jack Daniels, this cocktail is a joy for your tastebuds.
 It makes one drink.